alephium/alephium-frontend/README.md

 A JavaScript/TypeScript library for building decentralized applications on the Alephium platform.

-You could run the following command to scaffold a skelton project for smart contract development.
+You could run the following command to scaffold a skeleton project for smart contract development.

 ```
 npx alephium-js [name]